paulhacker5810/paulhacker.github.io/_posts/2019-08-29-MigratetoAzureDevOps.md

 **Section 6 - Import**

 Now you are going to need to create an Azure Storage Account in the region that you used for the prepare command.
 This is just a typical Blob container in Azure.
-You then need to upload the dacpac file you will create to the container.
+You will be uploading the .Dacpac file you will create shortly, to the container.
 I use the Azure Storage Explorer to upload the file and generate the SaS key we need.
 You can use the method that works best for you.
 I just like the Storage Explorer.